cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 *Screenshot of Cogent Canvas*

+We will also prioritize implementing internationalization and accessibility for the next major release of Cogent Core.

 ## Comparisons with other frameworks

 In the remainder of this blog, we provide some commentary about how we think Cogent Core compares with other widely used GUI frameworks.